ignite-ncsoft/Android/README.md

 ENG:
-This not a real traduction of everything I wrote in spanish, so, I only want to say:
+This not a real traduction of everything
+I wrote in spanish, so, I only want to say:

-If U take something, think u maybe got a problem cuz I'm not a 5+ year developer, I'm still learning how the hell make funny things with Android.
+If U take something, think u maybe gotta a problem cuz I'm not a 5+ year developer,
+I'm still learning how the hell make funny things with Android.

-Sorry for the ugly bad english, but I don't want to traslate my shits.
+Sorry for the ugly bad english, but I don't want to traslate all my shits of top.

 Well see ya

+Love Iñaki / jibiriman